seetadev/EtherMonitor/README.md

 You can also delete an existing alarm.
 We are using Zora's Auction House template for NFT marketplace of alarm clock wallpapers and background ringtones purchase and auction.
 We are also extending and adapting Turtle Music using NFT Experiments for music curators for alarm clock.

-We are using DAOtooling for coordination with a social focus around community collaboration for road incidents and alarms.
+We are using DAOtooling for coordination with a social focus around community collaboration for road incidents and alarms using Tron DAO.

 Learning and Contributing in the Partner Eco-systems: